 But when non-experienced musicians jam together, they would make a complete cacophony until someone raises a finger and suggests they decide to play in a key (say A major or B minor)

 Once the key is chosen, every musician knows what scales (as well as chords or arpeggios) he should be using and it’s not a cacophony anymore.
 It will start sounding good (unless they mess up the rhythm or some other musical element)

 Learn scales, and if you notice that what the others are playing doesn’t match, be the one who suggests using them.

-In this lesson I have explained what guitar scales are and why you need to learn them.
+I’ve explained what guitar scales are and why you should learn them in this lesson.

 If I have managed to convince you that scales benefit your guitar learning process, the next step is to actually start learning them.